fbpixel ...

 Engaging in excessive activity in the menstrual cycle directs the prana upward instead of downward to fuel the activity rather than the menses and introspection.
 With excessive action, stress-fighting cortisol is released from the adrenals.
 This is at a time when the natural forces are encouraging an inward action.
 This kind of adrenal stress during the menstrual cycle may undermine the efficiency of the menses, resulting in more frequent PMS symptoms and difficulty during menopause.

 The association between stress and a disturbance of regular menses is well-documented.
 Stressful conditions, as a result of physical, emotional, or metabolic stressors, can affect the hypothalamus-pituitary-ovarian axis negatively.
-This causes many issues, including moderate growth in PMS symptoms, late periods, more extended periods, shorter periods, painful periods, and even missed periods.
+This causes many issues, including moderate growth in PMS symptoms, late periods, more extended periods, shorter periods, painful periods, and missed periods.

 Stress-induced amenorrhea (no menses) is generally called hypothalamic amenorrhea (HA) and affects a constant percentage of women regardless of age.
 Other common causes include undernutrition and excess physical training.
 These underlying causes may result in severe and long-term health concerns if not addressed quickly.
 If this stress re-occurs monthly throughout the cycle, it is more probable that a woman will experience increased symptoms and complications surrounding menopause.

-For women now entering menopause, these early principles now supported by modern science, suggest that we may have the ability to help prevent menopausal concerns in women still in or just entering their reproductive years.
+For women now entering menopause, these early principles, now supported by modern science, suggest that we may have the ability to help prevent menopausal concerns in women still in or just entering their reproductive years.

-The signs and symptoms of menopause include irregular periods, decreased fertility, vaginal dryness, hot flashes, sleep disturbances, mood swings, increased abdominal fat, thinning hair, and loss of breast fullness, amongst others.
+The signs and symptoms of menopause include irregular periods, decreased fertility, vaginal dryness, hot flashes, sleep disturbances, mood swings, increased abdominal fat, thinning hair, and loss of breast fullness.
 Though menopause isn’t an illness, you shouldn’t hesitate to get treatment or lifestyle adjustments if you have severe symptoms.
 Hypothyroidism and mood disorders have to be ruled out in the differential diagnosis.
 Monitor blood pressure, lipid profile, and renal functions.

 Vata Pitta balancing is the Ayurveda guideline for the menopausal period.
 Herbs that are sweet tasting are commonly used; a couple of medicines work very powerfully.

-During menopause, we’re low on ojas, and so we have a lessened ability to maintain balance, even in the exact same environment and with the same stressors.
+During menopause, we’re low on ojas, so we have a lessened ability to maintain balance, even in the same environment and with the same stressors.
 Couple that with the erratic nature of Vata, unchecked, and our body changes into a sympathetic overdrive.
-Our nervous system is a delicate balance of the sympathetic nervous system, a stress-oriented system that exists for self-preservation, and the parasympathetic nervous system, which works to unwind and renew.
+Our nervous system is a delicate balance of the sympathetic nervous system, a stress-oriented system for self-preservation, and the parasympathetic nervous system, which works to unwind and renew.

 These two branches operate as opposing yet complementary systems.
 Due to low ojas, menopause becomes a condition of the high sympathetic nervous system–cortisol levels increase, blood pressure increases, and heart rate increases.
 This state of stress drives high pitta through the body, ready to attack any danger.
 The menstrual cycle can be considered a curative rakta moksha.
 In the ideal, healthy condition of the menopausal woman, we shift away from pitta predominance, mentally and physically, to Vata predominance.
 Typically, the female body would transition just fine.
 But with ongoing pitta activities and continuous activation of the sharp and hot sympathetic system, pitta stays trapped within the body.